How to Choose the Best LL.M. Program for You: A Complete Guide

 Summary: Personalizing your list and assessing program features against your goals, resources, and preferences is essential to create a balanced portfolio.

-There’s no universal rule as to how many programs to have on your list.
+There’s no universal rule as to how many LL.M. programs you should have on your list.
 Most people apply to 4–10 programs.

-Personally, I applied to seven.
+I personally applied to seven.
 I tailored each application to the program, and I felt that I couldn’t handle more than seven.
-But I know people who apply to more—and that’s okay.
-I also know people who to fewer schools.
-I even know people who apply to just one program and are prepared to reapply if rejected as many times as needed.
+But I know people who apply to more, and that’s okay.
+I also know people who apply to fewer schools.
+I even know people who apply to just one LL.M. program, like Harvard or Yale, and are prepared to reapply if rejected as many times as needed.

 If you want to be really strategic, you could:

-- Include programs where you estimate a high likelihood of acceptance (so called 'safety schools')
+- include programs where you estimate a high likelihood of acceptance based on your GPA, the English test score, and academic and professional experience (so called 'safety schools')

 Important to keep in mind:

 - Planning is essential, plans are useless.
 You’ll never be able to plan out everything.
-The best you can do is research the programs, then settle on a list, apply, and see what happens.
+The best you can do is research the programs, then settle on a list, apply, see what happens, and readjust.

 - Not every choice needs justification.
 You’re allowed to dream and aim high.